ibexa/documentation-user/docs/publishing/publishing.md

 ### Autosave

-While you edit a Content item or product, [[= product_name_oss =]] saves your work automatically to help you preserve the progress in an event of a failure.
+While you edit a Content item or product, [[= product_name =]] saves your work automatically to help you preserve the progress in an event of a failure.
 To recover your work, open the most recent draft in the **Versions** tab of the Content item.
 Alternatively, open the most recent draft of your work on the **My dashboard** page, the **Drafts** table.